AIML-research/AIML-research.github.io/_pages/research-seminar.md

 AIML group's members and everybody who is interested in AI/ML.

 ### Meetings
-08.03.2023  Chethan Krishnamurthy Ramanaik will continue the discussion on the topological structures of the input space in latent representations of autoencoders.<br>
-15.03.2023 TBA <br>
+15.03.2023 TBA <a href="https://givasile.github.io/" target="_new">Vasilis Gkolemis</a> will present his paper "<a href="https://givasile.github.io/assets/pdf/gkolemis22_dale.pdf">DALE: Differential Accumulated Local Effects for efficient and accurate global explanations</a>", accepted at ACML22.<br>
 22.03.2023 TBA <br>
 29.03.2023 TBA <br>
 05.04.2023 TBA <br>
 <br>
 21.02.2023 Chethan Krishnamurthy Ramanaik will present his master thesis "Topological Analysis of Curved Spaces and Hybridization of Autoencoders".<br>
 01.03.2023 Paper discussion: Hinton, G. (2022). <a href="https://www.cs.toronto.edu/~hinton/FFA13.pdf">The forward-forward algorithm: Some preliminary investigations</a>.<br>
+08.03.2023  Chethan Krishnamurthy Ramanaik will continue the discussion on the topological structures of the input space in latent representations of autoencoders.<br>